NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### **Further Technical Insight**

 The site is built using the [Django](https://www.djangoproject.com/) Framework.
+Furthermore, the CI project had some more technical requirements to fulfill, including using the follow languages:

+    * HTML
+    * CSS
+    * JavaScript
+    * Python (+ Django)

-It is deployed via [Heroku](https://dashboard.heroku.com/) cloud hosting platform.
+These languages needed to be utilised in tandem with a relational database management system (recommended - [MySQL](https://www.mysql.com/) or [PostgreSQL](https://www.postgresql.org/)).
+The site is deployed via [Heroku](https://dashboard.heroku.com/) cloud hosting platform.
 Media and Static files are hosted via the [AWS S3 platform](https://aws.amazon.com/s3/).
+The site has the [Stripe](https://stripe.com/ie) payment system software fully integrated.
+As well as numerous additional libraires and API's dotted and employed throughout the site.